mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>The ESXi should be able to communicate with the vCenter.
-Simple ping command from ESXi server to vCenter FQDN (or IP)  will ensure that
+<li>ESXi should be able to communicate with vCenter.
+A simple ping command from the ESXi server to vCenter FQDN (or IP)  can be used to test it.
 </li>
 </ul>
    </td>